 The RPP program operates in many neighborhoods across the County; in FY2017, nearly 9,300 households ordered permit materials that allowed parking on the street during restricted hours.
 On-street parking is also a public benefit that many residents highly value.
 For these reasons, staff plans to engage with the public through a variety of channels.
 The information gathered from this engagement–combined with information generated from other data gathering and analysis– will form the basis of recommended program improvements that the Board will adopt.

 Review Process Timeline

-This diagram briefly describes the five steps envisioned for the review process, which is expected to be completed by the end of 2019.
+This diagram briefly describes the five steps envisioned for the review process, which is expected to be completed by the end of spring 2020.

 Over 1,600 participants shared input on on-street parking in Arlington via the County’s online comment form between June and July 2018.
 The comment form was available in English, Spanish, and Amharic.

 Our parking team also hosted pop-up events in June 2018 to collect feedback and answer questions at the following locations:

 - Columbia Pike Blues Festival – Saturday, June 16, 2:30 — 4:30 PM

 - Courthouse Farmers Market – Saturday, June 23, 10:00 — 11:30 AM

 - Sequoia – Monday, June 25, 12:30 — 2:30 PM